marxarelli/blubber/README.md

  * `run-variant`: bool.
 Instructs Blubber to run the target variant's entrypoint (if any) as part of the BuildKit image build process
  * `entrypoint-args`: JSON array.
 List of additional arguments for the entrypoint
+ * `run-variant-env`: JSON object of key/value pairs to set in the environment when `run-variant` is true.

 Example usage: